The number of $n$-queens configurations: Queenons

 \begin{proof} We first remark that $\distNoParam$ is a metric on $\mP$ (and, in fact, on the space of all finite Borel measures on $\interval^2$).
 Symmetry and the triangle inequality clearly hold, so we need only prove that for $\gamma_1,\gamma_2 \in \mP$, $\dist{\gamma_1}{\gamma_2} = 0 \implies \gamma_1 = \gamma_2$.
 Since $\mR$ is closed under finite intersections and generates the Borel $\sigma$-algebra, this follows from \cite[Lemma 1.9.4]{bogachev2007measure}.

 To see that $\Queenons$ is convex it is enough to observe that $\tilde{\Queenons}$ is convex.

-We have already mentioned that $\Queenons$, with the weak topology, is compact and metrizable.
-Thus it suffices to show that sequential convergence in $(\Queenons,\distNoParam)$ is equivalent to weak sequential convergence.
-We remark that convergence in $(\mP,\distNoParam)$ is stronger than weak convergence.
+We have already mentioned that $\mP$, and hence $\Queenons$, is compact and metrizable with respect to the weak topology.
+Thus it suffices to show that weak sequential convergence in $\Gamma$ implies sequential convergence in $(\Queenons,\distNoParam)$.
+We remark (but do not prove) that the notions are, in fact, equivalent.
+However, convergence in $(\mP,\distNoParam)$ is \textit{stronger} than weak convergence.
 Their equivalence in $(\Queenons,\distNoParam)$ is due to the sub-uniform diagonal marginals property.